Zheng Shuang (actress, born 1991): 2021–present: Career stoppage

-Surrogacy scandal
+Surrogacy

 In January 2021, it was revealed that Zheng had two children born of surrogacy in the United States and had allegedly first demanded late term abortion at 7 months into the pregnancies and expressed annoyance when informed that it was illegal, then abandoned them after her relationship with their father turned sour.
 Surrogacy is not allowed in China, but due to legal loopholes, some Chinese citizens would seek to have children via surrogate mothers overseas.
 News of people resorting to surrogacy would usually face significant backlash in China.

 Upon the release of the news, many brands started to drop her.
 Prada subsequently dropped her as their spokesperson due to the "significant recent media coverage" of her "personal life".
 Some, including London jewellery brand Lola Rose, Chinese cosmetics brand Chioture and hair care brand Aussie, had distanced themselves from her while others had deleted social media posts that had promoted her.
-Many of her fanclubs had also deleted content of her with fans deserting her.
+Many of Zheng's fanclubs deleted their content pertaining to her and distanced themselves.

-The scandal drew attention of the state regulators, releasing statements through various state media platforms criticising Zheng's use of surrogacy and labelled her as a 'problematic artiste'.
-Through the state regulators, Zheng has since been blacklisted on 20 January 2021, with all existing entertainment activities relating to her being forced to be cancelled.
-Various producers when asked anonymously, said that no programmes would want to engage Zheng in the future.
+The scandal drew attention of the state regulators, releasing statements through various state media platforms that criticised Zheng's use of surrogacy and labelled her as a "problematic artist".
+Zheng has been blacklisted since 20 January 2021, with all existing entertainment activities relating to her cancelled.
+Various producers, when asked anonymously, said that no programmes would want to engage Zheng in the future.
 Awards won at the 13th and 19th Huading Awards were also rescinded by the awarding committee.

-On February 20, Meituan Waimai, a Chinese shopping platform, classified "Zheng Shuang" as a sensitive word.
+On February 20, Meituan Waimai, a Chinese food delivery app, classified "Zheng Shuang" as a sensitive word.
 If users fill in "Zheng Shuang" as the recipient or picker, they were not able to order food.